Rails

 you can specify a rack application in to

-string.
-The guide mentions that when rails sees a string in
+instead of a string.
+The guide mentions that when rails sees a string in to

 (say posts#index